Here

 1: That does have a nice ring to it.

-0: I thought so too.
+0: Well you're going to need a home directory.
 So naturally I'll run the following on my end, for you:

 ```sh